glekner/kubevirt-openshift-dynamic-plugin/README.md

-# kubevirt-openshift-dynamic-plugin
-KubeVirt dynamic plugin for OpenShift console
+# KubeVirt plugin for OpenShift Console